 If necessary, captopril solution can be administered via a Polyurethane nasogastric feeding tube.
 For further information see section 6.6.

-• History of hypersensitivity to captopril, to any of the excipients or any other ACE inhibitor.
+• History of hypersensitivity to captopril, to any of the excipients listed in section 6.1 or any other ACE inhibitor.

 • History of angioedema associated with previous ACE inhibitor therapy.